CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 stringize %12|33, %43*5, %12-65 # generate string "45, 215, -53"
 ```

-* new string quoting in macro arguments (by triagular brackets '<' and '>').
-Also, enables
+* new string quoting in macro arguments (by triagular brackets '<' and '>' or by single qote '
-new string escaping by '!'.
+or double quote ").
+Also, enables new string escaping by '!'.

 ```
-test1 <this is test !<!>>  # put "this is test <>" string to first macro argument
+test1 <this is test !<!>>  # put "this is test <>" string to first macro argument test1 "this is test <>"  # put "this is test <>" string to first macro argument test1 'this is test !''  # put "this is test '" string to first macro argument
 ```

 * local symbol names. 'local name' defines new unique symbol name for name.
 If any name